 Hey momma!
 You woke up today full of good intention.
-You meant to be patient.
+Sure, you meant to be patient.
 You meant to speak kindly.
-You meant to be present and treat each moment as a gift.
+I am sure you meant to be present and treat each moment as a gift.

 Oh, yes!
 Your intentions were so good.